ALBERTA

 (1888), near Elkwater

-A NWMP patrol post consisting of six log huts and a garden, located at the head of Bull's Head Creek, about 40 kilometers south of Dunmore.
+A NWMP patrol post consisting of six log huts and a garden, located at the head of Bull's Head Creek, about 40 kilometres south of Dunmore.
 Site located on Eagle Butte Road.

 Medicine Hat Post